Craven-Biostat-Lab/esm-1v-workflow/igvf-submit/ESM-1v Predictions Documentation.md

-# ESM-1v Predictions for all AA substitutions in all MANE proteins
+# ESM-1v predictions for all AA substitutions in all MANE proteins

-This prediction set contains ESM-1v one-shot protein stability predictions for all amino acid (AA) substitutions in MANE proteins.
+This prediction set contains ESM-1v one-shot protein function predictions for all amino acid (AA) substitutions in MANE proteins.
 Specifically, MANE version 1.2 ([link to AA sequence FASTA file](https://ftp.ncbi.nlm.nih.gov/refseq/MANE/MANE_human/release_1.2/MANE.GRCh38.v1.2.ensembl_protein.faa.gz)).

 ## File format

 The predictions are provided as a collection of `.tsv` (tab-separated value) files, one file per unique Ensembl Peptide (ENSP) ID.
-Each file starts with a header row containing the following columns:
+Each file starts with a header row.
+Columns are expected but not guaranteed to appear in the order listed here.
+Refer to the header row for an accurate ordering of columns within a particular file.
+The columns are as follows:
 * **HGVS**: A description of the AA change following the [HGVS](https://varnomen.hgvs.org/recommendations/protein/variant/substitution/) standard as closely as reasonable, specifically:
     * Values in this column are a string of the form `{sequence}:p.{ref}{pos}{alt}`, e.g. `ENSP00000005226.7:p.Val772Ala` where
         * `{sequence}` is the ENSP ID of the protein (e.g. `ENSP00000005226.7`).